Singing Materials: Initial experiments in applying sonification to phonon spectra: Sonification strategies

 \subsection{Sample}

 The sample-based approach also produces a chordal representation, but maps phonon frequencies onto a discrete musical scale using the \texttt{Strauss} generator \texttt{sampler}.
 The frequencies are binned and mapped to the nearest notes in a chromatic scale, which are used to trigger audio samples.
-In this work we choose to use choral samples.
-While this sample-based reduces spectral resolution compared to the synthesised approach, subtle variations inherent to sampled sounds introduce a time-varying character that enhances the aesthetic quality of the sonification.
+While this sample-based approach reduces spectral resolution compared to the synthesised approach, subtle variations inherent to sampled sounds introduce a time-varying character that enhances the aesthetic quality of the sonification.
 This is particularly important for this work, as the underlying parameter mappings themselves produce largely static sounds that do not evolve in time.
 The mappings are summarised in Table \ref{table:mappings}.